-- From JR Hikone Station (彦根駅), it is less than a 15-minute walk
+- From JR Hikone Station (彦根駅), it is less than a 15-minute walk.

-- If you are taking a bus, get off at Kyōmachi Nichōme (京町二丁目)
+- If you are taking a bus, get off at Kyōmachi Nichōme (京町二丁目).

 Hikone Castle (彦根城)

 One of the most famous attractions around Japan’s biggest lake, Lake Biwa, is Hikone Castle.
 The castle that was never under attack maintained its graceful appearance throughout the last 400 years.
-Because of the beautiful scenery on its ground, even those who aren’t interested in castles will pay it a visit when they travel to Shiga Prefecture.
+Because of the beautiful scenery on its ground, even those not interested in castles will pay it a visit when they travel to Shiga Prefecture.